Multilingual LLMs Inherently Reward In-Language Time-Sensitive Semantic Alignment for Low-Resource Languages: Introduction

 Recent advancements in in-context learning (ICL), prompted by the advent of LLMs, have shown promising results \cite{zhao2021calibrateuseimprovingfewshot,lin2022fewshotlearningmultilinguallanguage,liu-etal-2022-makes,zhang2022differentiablepromptmakespretrained}.
 The stark contrast in annotated data availability among languages accentuates the usage of high-resource linguistic contexts for addressing tasks in low-resource languages.
 The ICL approach was adapted by \citet{winata-etal-2021-language} for cross-lingual (X-ICL) applications by randomly selecting examples from a resource-rich language to support queries in a language with limited resources.

-Figure \ref{fig:main} shows three levels of temporal queries - L1 (Time-Time), L2 (Time-Event), and L3 (Event-Event) and the expected model responses: time information for L1 queries, an event for L2 given time, and for L3, an event in response to another event, without explicit temporal details in either input or output.
+Figure \ref{fig:main} shows three levels of temporal queries - L1 (Time–Time), L2 (Time–Event), and L3 (Event–Event) and the expected model responses: time information for L1 queries, an event for L2 given time, and for L3, an event in response to another event, without explicit temporal details in either input or output.
 An illustrative L1 query in English (\textit{``What is the time 6 years and 4 months after Nov, 1185''}) with an associated answer (\textit{``Mar, 1192''}) serves as additional context for a corresponding L1 query in Romanian (\textit{``Care este timpul cu 8 ani și 3 luni înainte de august 1240''}).
 Subsequent research suggested that cross-lingual examples that are semantically aligned can significantly enhance performance compared to the arbitrarily selected examples \cite{tanwar2023multilingualllmsbettercrosslingual}.
 Further development also indicates that semantic similarity alone doesn't ensure the optimal performance, stressing the necessity for a learning-based retrieval model. \cite{lin2024xamplerlearningretrievecrosslingual}.